TomO256/webservcw/README.md

 # Oil Price and Geopolitical Events  API

-A FastAPI backend for managing oil prices and geopolitical events.
+This project is an Application Program Interface (API) for collecting and analysing datasets related to the price of oil, and its relevance during major geopolitical events.
+It uses a RESTful architecture which is hosted on a public server, created specifically for this coursework, written in Python, with a FastAPI and SQL backend database.
+The aim is to allow a single API for both the collection of oil price statistics and geopolitical events to be easily accessible, allowing users to have one location in which they can query both these sets of data, for specific ranges, with specific filters, as well as updating these datapoints when necessary, with all CRUD actions implemented

-The API Documentation can be found in `API Docs.pdf`
+The API Documentation can be found in `docs/API Docs.pdf` and at https://81.109.22.44:7578/docs

 ## Main Folders